binu-alexander/metaprompter/Metaprompt.md

 - Adjust creativity level by task type
 - Test final prompts  before deployment
 - This should work in an LLM
+- You want go ahead adjust the transformer itself to suit your own needs.
+- Pro tip - use a text expander or snippet fillers to call the entire template at will whenver and wherever you need it.

 ## License
 MIT - use freely in any project.
 Star the repo if you like !